ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 One of the first questions we’ll ask when you contact 360Giving Helpdesk is what grants management systems you use.
 Whatever the answer, there will be useful learning we can share from our work supporting over 200 other funders to share their grants data.

-Go to the [Prepare section](../../guidance/prepare-data) for further details about the likely impact your grants management system on your publishing process.
+Go to the [prepare page](../../guidance/prepare-data) for further details about the likely impact your grants management system on your publishing process.

 ### Publishing resources for community foundations
 For community foundations using the Digits2 grants management system there is special guidance about how to use a built-in 360Giving data extract for publishing 360Giving data.

-Access the guide for <a href="../../guidance/cf-guidance" target="_blank">community foundations using D2 system.</a>
+Access the guide for [community foundations using D2 system](../../guidance/cf-guidance)

 ## Key concepts